 Please note that the order of CDL and LUT can be changed.
 Please see KB 435 for more information about the CDL grading mode.

-Another example shows a situation, where the input signal is an extended range SDI signal, LiveGrade (as always does the color manipulations in RGB (“full range”) and converts the signal in a way that the HDLink device sends it out as a legal-range SDI signal (Figure 2).
+Another example shows a situation, where the input signal is an extended range SDI signal, Livegrade (as always does the color manipulations in RGB (“full range”) and converts the signal in a way that the device sends it out as a legal-range SDI signal (Figure 2).